drewwalton19216801/tailutils/README.md

 ## Contributing

 We welcome contributions to `tailutils`!
-If you find any issues or have ideas for new features, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/drewwalton19216801/tailutils).
+If you find any issues or have ideas for new features, please feel free to open an issue or submit a pull request.

 ## License